cozmemis/Group18-Final-Report/README.md

 * SVM &rarr; 'Kernel'=[linear, rbf, sigmoid, poly], 'Polynomial degree'=[2,3,4] (for polynomial kernel only) and 'Decision function shape'=[One-vs-one,One-vs-rest]

 Considering the potential need to eliminate some features due to multicollinearity or excessive model complexity, we evaluated the Variance Inflation Factor (VIF) of each feature and considered a Principal Component Analysis (PCA) to determine the optimal number of features.
-Based on these analyses, we decided to implement BFS to determine if reducing the number of features could alleviate overfitting and enhance test performance.
+Based on these analyses, we decided to implement BFE to determine if reducing the number of features could alleviate overfitting and enhance test performance.

 ## Results and Discussion